Love in the Years of Lunacy by Mandy Sayer, Book Review

 Love in the Years of Lunacy Synopsis

-Before reading Love in the Years of Lunacy, I am ashamed to say I had never heard of Australian author Mandy Sayer, and so when browsing my library’s online audiobook catalogue it was the cover art that initially attracted me to this novel — simple and understated, yet wistful.
-Thank you to whomever decided upon this book cover, because if not for that, I would have so easily not discovered this gem of a novel.
+Before reading Love in the Years of Lunacy, I am ashamed to say I had never heard of Australian author Mandy Sayer.
+When browsing my library’s online audiobook catalogue it was the cover art that initially attracted me to this novel — simple and understated, yet wistful.
+Thank you to whomever decided upon this book cover because if not for that, I would have so easily not discovered this gem of a novel.

 I find some of the most compelling and engaging fiction is that which is spun within a factual historical framework.
 Although the tale itself may take considerable liberties the historical context provides a credible launching pad.
 The extent to which a reader is subsequently willing to suspend belief comes down to the talent of the storyteller.
 In this instance, the storyteller’s talent is considerable.